Think Outside the Box Program

 California Art Preservation Act

-The City of Ventura's Public Art Program offers a unique opportunity for artists to temporarily install their works in public spaces throughout the city.
+The City of Ventura's Public Art Program offers a unique opportunity for artists to temporarily install their artwork in public spaces throughout the city.
 Temporary installations may be created with unusual media or installed in unexpected places.

 Temporary installations are defined by an exhibition period of less than one year.
 Upon installation the artist and artwork will be announced to local and regional arts media through a Citywide press release.The artist and/or sponsoring organization is responsible for funding, installation, insurance, maintenance, timely removal of the artwork, and restoration of the site.